We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 Do you have a favourite walk and if so which one is it and why?

 Ah, difficult to say a favourite, there are several.
 I sort of appreciate the north/north west side of the island more.
 I’m not a big fan of Es Vedra or that area but it’s not Es Vedra itself it’s that part of the island.
 But I like around Heaven’s Gate, around the Lost City and my walk which I like is over there as well, the one that I’ve done with one of the clients.
-It’s not an official Walking Ibiza walk but it’s from Puerto del Cielo that I call Bill’s Paradise.
+It’s not an official Ibiza Outdoors walk but it’s from Puerto del Cielo that I call Bill’s Paradise.
 It’s a great walk.
 That end of the island I like.
 Portinax is

 quite fun but mostly north/north west end of the island I think is my favourite.